stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

 demo        deployment-backup-1562588351   deployment-backup     Succeeded   96s
 ```

 We can see from the above output that the backup session has succeeded.
-This indicates that the volumes of the deployment have been stored in the backend successfully.
+This indicates that the volumes of the Deployment have been backed up in the backend successfully.

 ### Restore

-Now, we will restore the volumes that we have backed up in the previous section into PVC Template.
-In order to do that, we have to create a `RestoreSession` object that specify the `volumeClaimTemplates`.
+Now, we will clone the volumes that we have backed up in the previous section.
+In order to do that, we have to create a `RestoreSession` object with `volumeClaimTemplates`.

 **Create RestoreSession:**